pauloamed/ICPC/ideas/segtree.md

 ## Linear recurrences on consecutive positions on Segtrees

-Linear recurrences for DP when expressed over adjacent positions can be used in segtrees since matrixes can encode such transitions.
-Since matrix multiplication (or other operation in question) is associative, segtree can be used.
+Linear recurrences for DP when expressed over adjacent positions (`a_i = f(a_(i-1)`) can be used in segtrees since matrixes can encode such transitions.
+Since matrix multiplication (or other operation in question) is associative, segtrees can be used.

+Note that `seg[i]` is a node encoding a transition.
+Querying `seg[l:r]` means computing the transition between `l` and `r`.
+Once computed, you will need to apply that to the base case.

 Check: https://atcoder.jp/contests/abc246/tasks/abc246_h
 Check: https://codeforces.com/gym/102644/problem/H